 Every day, we get to see people accomplish things they never thought possible.
-A paraplegic woman bikes down a mountain.
+A woman with paraplegia bikes down a mountain.
 A child with autism forms a lifelong friendship.
 A military veteran learns how to connect with his wife again.
 Our stories are powerful, and every one is worth sharing.
 Here are some of our favorites.

 A Purple Heart at Higher Ground: